ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ## Prepare cluster

-TODO: Make sure original microservice repo is fully deployed and working
+TODO AVIN: Make sure original microservice repo is fully deployed and working

+## Prepare work environment

+TODO MICHAEL: Explain this

+Get a Virtual Machine running Axion that we can work in

+(THIS MAY ALREADY BE PART OF FIRST WORKSHOP?)

 ## Prepare Llama.cpp

-TODO: Write section about making llama cpp image
+TODO MICHAEL: Write section about making llama cpp image

 1. Download llama.cpp repo (NOTE COMMIT/VERSION IN DOCUMENTATION)
 1. Build from docker file in that repo (Should build both CLI and Server images from one docker file)